Is it Possible to Resolve a Federal Criminal Case Before Charges Are Actually Filed in Court?

 A lot of times, the federal prosecutor will even turn over all of the:

-Whatever they have related to the case so that the attorney and the defendant can go through that information and that will help them better decide exactly how they want to proceed with the case.
+Whatever they have related to the case so that the attorney and the defendant can review that information, which will help them better decide exactly how they want to proceed with the case.

-The government will do this in a federal criminal case when they feel that they have the evidence against the person.
-They want to make things go easily and smoothly.
+The government will do this in a federal criminal case when it feels that it has the evidence against the person.
+It wants to make things go easily and smoothly.

 They feel like they've got a good case against the person, so instead of going and grabbing the person, arresting them, bringing them into court within a day or two.

-Sometimes they might want to detain the people and keep them in custody while the case is pending, especially on a serious case.
+Sometimes, especially in serious cases, they might want to detain people and keep them in custody while the case is pending.

 If that's the situation, they're likely not going to engage in any type of prefiling or prefiling negotiations.